 The Maths and Stats Lab team of experienced mathematicians can provide one-to-one help with any mathematics or statistics based problems.
-The drop-in sessions (Durham) and bookable consultations (Queen's campus) are open to undergraduates and postgraduates during term time.
+Drop-in sessions are held at Durham and at Queen's Campus and are open to undergraduates and postgraduates during term time: details and timetable.
 During holidays, consultations can be booked: email@example.com .

 The IT Service Desk is your first point of contact for all requests, queries and issues (faults or problems) concerning University provided IT facilities and services.

 You can contact the IT Service Desk in a number of ways:

 - Complete an online form

 - Call on Ext.: 41515 or 0191 334 1515.

 - In person at either the Durham IT Service Desk in Bill Bryson Library (2nd floor), Science Site (between 09:00 and 17:00, Monday to Friday) or in the Queens Campus Library in the Ebsworth Building (between 09:00 - 13:00 and 14:00 - 16:45, each weekday, during term time only).

 If you have any queries regarding disability, specific learning difficulties (SpLDs), mental health problems, medical conditions or any other issues, the Disability Support Service actively encourage you to contact their specialist team.
 Their friendly advisers are willing to discuss, in confidence, any concerns you may have.